 “What Naomi can’t forgive is Cook2013,” said another family friend, referring to the high-impact consensus paper lead-authored by John Lewandowsky-Oreskes.

 “Five years ago, when you asked the average climate scientist what single piece of evidence persuaded them to join the consensus, the answer was ‘Oreskes04.’
 What scientist could resist that kind of peer pressure?

 “OK, a normal scientist could—but a climate scientist?
 Not so much.

-“Today nobody even talks about Oreskes04.
-When you ask a [climate] scientist how they know AGW is real, they’re more likely to cite John’s 97 percent than Naomi’s hundred.
+“But nobody even talks about Oreskes04 anymore.
+Today, when you ask a [climate] scientist how they know AGW is real, they’re more likely to cite John’s 97 percent [consensus] than Naomi’s hundred.
 Cook2013 is the most-downloaded paper in all 80 Institute of Physics journals.
 Naomi has been eclipsed, and she knows it.

 “Imagine that.
 Imagine knowing your own child was having the kind of success you never could.
 What mother would want that?

 “OK, a normal mother would.
 But a vindictive gorgon like [Prof. Oreskes]?
 Not so much.”

 The sour-grapes theory seems to be a common theme.
 As another longtime Oreskes acquaintance put it: